thdwyer/ytdlm.sh/README.md

 If it opens all you have to do is install yt-dlp if you haven't already, and you're finished.

+If you don't alread have a directory nsmrd 'YouTube' in your home directory The script will create it for you.
+This is where all downloaded files will be put.
+Ther is another function tha ytdlm.sh can perform, and that is a list of URLs, single files or playlists you supply can be downloaded all at once.
+Create a file in the YouTube directory named 'urls.txt'  Paste each URL into the file on sucessive lines and once you use Option 9 in the menu downloding will start.

 This application does not rely on any window components so you can run it from a remote terminal ssh'ed to the host where it's installed